brown-band/website/pages/scripts/2017-2018/fall/penn.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that knows what’s scarier than Halloween, it’s the Brown University "So what are your plans after graduation?"
+Ladies and gentlemen, friends and alumni, presenting an organization that knows what’s scarier than Halloween, it’s the Brown University “So what are your plans after graduation?”
 BANNNDDDDDDDDDDD!

 Instead of donning our usual red polos, brown blazers, and Old Navy khakis, the Brown Band has dressed up to celebrate one of the spookiest events of the year: the Penn football game.
 The University of Pennsylvania is the embodiment of all the scariest things in this world.
 For example, just look at their alumni list.
 Donald Trump, Donald Trump Jr., Ivanka Trump, Tiffany Trump.
 Wait, I think I’m starting to see a pattern.
 This year we’re taking inspiration from Penn and carving the most terrifying Jack-o’-Lanterns.
 They include the White House, Twitter, and the Phillies record this past season.
 Watch now as the Band forms the spookiest number and plays the spookiest song.